evanteal15/SatBird_Group9/README.md

 This repository provides the code required to create the dataset and reproduce the benchmark of:

-M. Teng, A. Elmustafa, B. Akera, Y. Bengio, H. Abdelwahed, H. Larochelle and D. Rolnick. ["SatBird: a Dataset for Bird Species Distribution Modeling using Remote Sensing and Citizen Science Data"](), *NeurIPS 2023 Datasets and Benchmarks track*
+M. Teng, A. Elmustafa, B. Akera, Y. Bengio, H. R. Abdelwahed, H. Larochelle and D. Rolnick. ["SatBird: a Dataset for Bird Species Distribution Modeling using Remote Sensing and Citizen Science Data"](https://proceedings.neurips.cc/paper_files/paper/2023/file/ef7653bbc4655305efb89a32362e332a-Paper-Datasets_and_Benchmarks.pdf), *NeurIPS 2023 Datasets and Benchmarks track*

 You can also visit the project's website [here](https://satbird.github.io/).